Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## HLR

 Home Location Register.
 These databases contain details of each subscriber phone number, including the current active status and more.

-## Inbound message

-An SMS sent as a reply to the originator.

-## Inbound number

-Makes it easy for your users to call you and route calls.

-## Inbound SMS

-A simple, cost-effective way to interact with your users.
-They can send SMS to you using a virtual number.

 ## Interactive Voice Response